erik-a-bensen/tmg_hmc/README.md

 > **⚠️ Development Notice**: This package is in active development.
 The API may change significantly between versions until v1.0.0.
 Use in production environments is not recommended. -->

+This package implements exact HMC sampling for truncated multivariate gaussians with quadratic constraints.

 ## Installation
 Within the desired installation environment run the following:
 ```bash